10 Best Places To Visit In Peru Besides Machu Picchu - Updated 2024

 Source: Photo by user Vlad Podvorny used under CC BY 2.0

-More than just an obligatory airport layover on the way to Machu Picchu, Lima is a rich, culturally-diverse city worthy of exploration in its own right.
-Founded in the 16th century by the Spanish conquistador Francisco Pizarro, Lima boasts many important landmarks that still echo of the city’s past: from the neighborhood ruins of the native people to the stunning colonial architecture imposed by the Spanish.
+More than just an obligatory airport layover on the way to Machu Picchu, Lima is a rich, culturally diverse city worthy of exploration in its own right.
+Founded in the 16th century by the Spanish conquistador Francisco Pizarro, Lima boasts many important landmarks that still echo the city’s past: from the neighborhood ruins of the native people to the stunning colonial architecture imposed by the Spanish.

-Also home to the world-famous Peruvian chef Gastόn Acurio, Lima is considered to be the gastronomic capital of South America.
+I would love to try the local cuisine of Lima as it’s home to the world-famous Peruvian chef Gastόn Acurio and is considered the gastronomic capital of South America.
 Don’t miss the city’s breathtaking Pacific Ocean cliffs, classic, delectable eats, and downright spellbinding underground crypts in the historic city center.

 Visited this place?